jace1427/Fast_Fourier_Transforms/README.md

 ### Fourier Transformer ###

 * This repository is for a student implementation of the Fourier Transformation algorithm.
-The project
-* Version

 ### How do I get set up? ###

 * Compile with "make" and run with "./main".
 Object files can be removed with "make clean".
 * Dependencies
 The LodePNG library is required for image manipulation.
 It is provided in the repo, but if there is any issue with the files you can download it at [LodePNG](https://lodev.org/lodepng/).
-* Launch options

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

 ### Who do I talk to? ###